Approximating the shortest path problem with scenarios: Introduction

+\textbf{Our results.} In this paper, we design a simple $\widetilde{O}(\sqrt{n})\footnote{This notation ignores logarithmic factors.}$-approximation algorithm (more precisely, $O(\sqrt{n\log K/\log\log K})$-approximation one) for the min-max shortest path problem in general graphs.
+Contrary to the approximation algorithms proposed in~\cite{MOT2024,MOT2024a,LXZ2024a}, our algorithm is deterministic and runs in polynomial time.
+It is based on an appropriate rounding of a solution to the flow LP relaxation of \textsc{Min-Max~SP}.
+We will show that the approximation ratio obtained is very close to an integrality gap of this LP relaxation, which is at least $\Omega(\sqrt{n})$, even for arc series-parallel graphs.

 This paper is organized as follows.
-In Section~\ref{slp}, we recall an LP formulation of \textsc{Min-Max}~$\mathcal{P}$, which leads to an LP relaxation of this problem.
-We also recall the formulations of the minmax versions of two selection problems, namely the \emph{selecting items}~\cite{AV01} and \emph{representatives selection problems}~\cite{DW13,DK12}.
-Our approximation algorithms, constructed in the next section, will use the LP relaxation and some known approximation results about the selection problems.
-In Section~\ref{sdsp}, we construct an $O(\sqrt{n\log K/\log\log K})$-approximation algorithm for \textsc{Min-Max~SP}.
-We also show that the integrality gap of the LP relaxation is $\Omega(\sqrt n)$.
-In Section~\ref{secst}, we construct two approximation algorithms for \textsc{Min-Max~MST}, namely a deterministic $O(\log n \log K/\log\log K)$-approximation one and a randomized $O(\log n)$-approximation one.
-We also show that the integrality gap of the corresponding LP relaxation is $\Omega(\log K/\log \log K)$.
+In Section~\ref{slp}, we recall an LP formulation of \textsc{Min-Max}~$\mathcal{P}$, which leads to an LP relaxation for this problem.
+We also recall a formulation of the min-max version of the \emph{representatives selection problem}~\cite{DW13,DK12}.
+Our approximation algorithm, constructed in Section~\ref{sdsp} will use the flow LP relaxation and some known approximation results on this selection problem.
+In Section~\ref{sdsp}, we construct a deterministic $O(\sqrt{n\log K/\log\log K})$-approximation algorithm for \textsc{Min-Max~SP} in general graphs.
+We also show that an integrality gap of the flow LP relaxation is at least $\Omega(\sqrt n)$, even for arc series-parallel graphs.